xvrrr/AI-Creator/readme.md

 6.  **Provide Prompt:** Enter a prompt for adapting the script (e.g., "Generate a Chinese crosstalk script...").
 7.  **Wait:** The system will adapt the script, synthesize voices (CosyVoice), add effects, and prepare for video editing (integrates with Movie Edit pipeline).

-### 🧠 Video Generation (from Scratch)

-**Goal:** Generate a completely new video based on a text description, potentially using AI-generated imagery (conceptual, details may vary).

-**Steps:**

-1.  **Configure Input:** Edit the relevant configuration file for this feature (e.g., `Agentic-AIGC/environment/config/generation_agent.yml` - check code for exact file).
-Define the video description and requirements.
-2.  **Run the Tool:** Execute `python main.py`.
-3.  **Select Type:** When prompted, choose the appropriate generation option (e.g., `Video Generation`).
-4.  **Provide Prompt:** Enter a detailed description of the video you want (e.g., "Restore the novel's plot in Ghibli style...").
-5.  **Wait:** The system will generate shot descriptions, maintain consistency, and assemble the final video using integrated tools.

 ---